Juvenile Crimes Attorney - Juvenile Lawyer

 Vapor Tracer Units

 According to a memo issued by the Detention Services Bureau dated November 27, 2007, all persons and items entering Los Padrinos Juvenile Hall are subject to search.
-The probation department may unitlize vapor tracer units, and narcotic detection canines to search for controlled substances.
+The probation department may uitlize vapor tracer units, and narcotic detection canines to search for controlled substances.
 Those entering through a metal detector shall be subject to a wand search if the metal detector buzzes.

 Curtailed or Postponed Visits